polito-DSP-2022-23/Movie-Review-APIs/README.md

 ### Logic and Interconnections

 Unauthenticated users can retrieve all public films by calling getPublicFilms API.
-Authenticated Users can use most of the APIs, some of which were already implemented during LAB1, e.g. createFilm, getPrivateFilms or getSinglePrivateFilm.
+Authenticated Users can use most of the APIs, e.g. createFilm, getPrivateFilms or getSinglePrivateFilm.
 All the standard CRUD operations for films where implemented, these include:

 - getPublicFilms
 - getSinglePublicFilm